Edgar1001/Vibing/README.md

 ## Features:

 ### Registration/Login

-* User profile page
-* Possibility to change username, firstname, lastname, email, location, etc.
-* Upload pictures
-* On your profile page, you can see the profiles you visited and the users who visited your profile

 * Secure Authentication System: The website uses cookies to manage a secure login and authentication system.
 * Two-Step Registration with Email Verification: New users register with a two-step process that includes email verification to confirm their identity.